Unchain1014/gpg-hep/README.md

     ```
 ### 4. Encrypt text
   - Before encrypting text you must have a .gpg key file in the "gpg-hep/files" directory
+  - Be ready to enter the coordinated shared passphrase for the key file, which was established with the recipient
   - Because text editing is limited in most terminals, you may wish to use a text editor to compose your message and then paste it into the terminal with "Control + Shift + V"
   - Begin text encryption by typing "te" in the launcher and following the prompts
   - Alternatively you can start text encryption with the following command: